-- Our first important channel of communication is The Parent Meeting on August 7th at 8:00 AM.
+• Our first important channel of communication is The Parent Meeting on August 5th at 8:00 AM.
 This is a mandatory parent meeting.
-This is the 2023-2024 School Year Overview and Orientation for parents.
-Please plan to be at this meeting. - The second opportunity to get more detailed information about your child's academic program, learn the daily routines and ask questions about the teaching is during our Back-to-School nights.
-Pre-K through 5 is Tuesday, August 15 from 6:00 -8:00 P.M., and Middle school is Wednesday, August 16, from 6:00-8:30 P.M.
-Guidelines for this meeting will be sent out closer to this date. - The Crusader Newsletter, our school's weekly newsletter, is sent by email every Sunday.
-It provides an overview of the previous week, highlights of upcoming events, messages from the administration and HSA, as well as other important announcements. - Pre-K 5th grade send home weekly folders. - Schoology Online learning management system can be accessed to review your child's ongoing academic progress. - Students 2-8 grade have Student Planners in which you can review assignments with your children. - Mid-quarter emails go out to all students in the 2-8 grades informing you of your student's progress. - Report cards are issued each quarter. - SJNRCS.ORG our website is continuously updated, providing you with the calendar of events as well as a myriad of other information. - Facebook SJNRCS has a Facebook page in which we post news about the school. - Renweb our student information system will send out text message reminders and alerts if there is a change in our schedule.
+This is the 2024-2025 School Year Overview and Orientation for parents.
+Please plan to be at this meeting.

+- The second opportunity to get more detailed information about your child's academic program, learn the daily routines and ask questions about the teaching is during our Back-to-School nights.
+Pre-K Friday, August 2 from 8-9AM K-5th grade from 5-6:30, 6th and 7th grade from 6:30-8PM., and 8th grade, August 15 from 5-6:30 P.M.
+Guidelines for this meeting will be sent out closer to this date. - The Crusader Newsletter, the weekly newsletter, is sent by email every Sunday.
+It provides an overview of the previous week, highlights of upcoming events, messages from the administration and HSA as well as other important announcements. - Pre-K 5th grades send home weekly folders. - Canvas Online learning management system can be accessed to review your child's ongoing academic progress. - Students in 2nd-8th grade have Student Planners in which you can review assignments with your children. - Mid-quarter emails/progress reports go out to all students in the 2nd-8th grade informing you of your student's progress. - Report cards are issued each quarter. - SJNRCS.ORG our website is continuously updated, providing you with the calendar of events as well as a myriad of other information. - Facebook SJNRCS has a Facebook page in which we post news about the school. - Renweb our student information system will send out text messages, reminders and alerts if there is a change in our schedule.

-Policy for Communicating with Non-Custodial Parents
+Policy for Communicating with Non-Custodial Parents: